cosif1/ser421project/README.md

 ### Contents

-The contents of this folder, are the demo and the tutorial webpage.
-The demo will showcase WebRTC's functionality, while the tutorial webpage will contain information regarding WebRTC.
+The "project" folder contains our WebRTC demo to establish a peer-to-peer connection, while the "tutorial" folder contains the webpage that goes over WebRTC.